by Texas Homesteader ~

 Hey, if it wants to live that badly why not PLANT it?

 That gives you much more garlic than you started with!
-This is my favorite food waste tip of all.

 So if you see your produce sprouting, don’t chunk it into the compost.
-Think about planting the sprouting pieces to grow more edible food for your family.
+Think about planting the sprouting pieces to grow more food for your family.

-Save Your Bread Crumbs
+Finding FREE Bread Crumbs

-RancherMan loves me to make his favorite soft-fluffy sandwich bread.
-And when I cut that bread into slices it sometimes makes a mess on the counter.
+I’m constantly baking RancherMan’s favorite soft sandwich bread.
+When I cut that bread into slices it sometimes makes a crumb mess on the counter.
+I make them into homemade breadcrumbs for such dishes as Potato Cakes or pork chops.

 Fruit Peels/Cores Turned Into Vinegar

-That’s because they can easily be made into vinegar.
-I’ve made both apple cider vinegar & pineapple vinegar from discarded core & peels.
+Fruit peels & cores can be saved from the compost pile too by turning them into homemade vinegar.
+I’ve made both apple cider vinegar & pineapple vinegar from discarded cores & peels.

 It’s a simple process and it’s eliminated food waste.
 Plus once again I’ve made for myself a product I used to have to buy.

-Homemade Broth From Chicken Bones
+Best Food Waste Tip: Homemade Broth From Chicken Bones!

 Whichever method you use, making broth is incredibly easy.